-Credit risk: A supplement has been added to the Pillar I requirement (8%) to take into account credit risk on major customers with financial problems, other credit risks and concentration risk on individual exposures.
+Credit risk: A supplement has been added to the Pillar I requirement (8%) to cover credit risk on major customers with financial problems, other credit risks and concentration risk on individual exposures.

-Market risk: A supplement has been added to the Pillar I requirement (8%) to take into account credit spread risk.
+Market risk: A supplement has been added to the Pillar I requirement (8%) to cover interest rate risk and credit spread risk.

-Operational risk: A supplement has been added to the Pillar I requirement (8%) at the request of the Danish FSA following an inspection.
+Operational risk: A supplement has been added to the Pillar I requirement (8%) to cover potential operational risk.